 As I hear the personal stories of pain and struggle experienced at the hands of injustice, my heart aches.
 It is extremely difficult to truly express your emotions, or for others to really hear your heart, in a back and forth verbal sparring match on social media.
 Trying to have the last word, or the better word, only polarises and divides.
 Helpful interaction on any sensitive and vital issue can only happen in person - by engaging relationally through eye contact, interpreting body language and many hours of face-to-face honest and open conversations.
 (Which hopefully take place over many cups of #coffee).

-When stories are heard and tears are shared
+When stories are heard and tears are shared hearts are changed.

 #2 My understanding is limited